 But WEHOville is not just about news.
 Some of us are passionate about what is happening at City Hall.
 Others of us care more about what’s on sale on Melrose Avenue.
 Some of us feel a strong connection with the gay community.
 Others feel a strong connection with our fellow Eastern European immigrants.
 Some of us live here because of the access to art and culture.
 Some of us love the bars and nightlife.
 WEHOville.com is for all of us.

 WEHOville has two primary goals.
 One is to be the complete source of information we need to make the most of life in California’s most creative and diverse city.
-That means WEHOville covers a wide range of subjects (you’ll see many new ones added in coming months) and covers the variety of communities that make West Hollywood such an interesting place to live.
+That means WEHOville covers a wide range of subjects and covers the variety of communities that make West Hollywood such an interesting place to live.
 Our other goal is to foster an informed and engaged community.
 A city can only thrive and prosper if we have the information we need to make crucial decisions, whether about politics, development, preservation, traffic, taxes or spending.

 From a journalistic perspective, WEHOville is old-fashioned: Our news coverage is factual, objective and balanced.
 We want to hear from all sides on a given issue.
 Without compromising that, we also intend to have fun.
 You should get an occasional laugh out of what you read and see on WEHOville.
 If you don’t, WEHOville isn’t accurately conveying the spirit of West Hollywood.

-WEHOville is a project of WHMC Inc. (the West Hollywood Media Company).
-But more importantly, it’s a labor of love by a team of incredibly talented folks we’ve assembled to help us create and operate WEHOville.
-They include:
+WEHOville is a project of WHMC (the West Hollywood Media Company).
+But more importantly, it’s a labor of love by a team of incredibly talented folks — largely freelance and contract writers and sales people — who we’ve assembled to help us create and operate WEHOville.

-I moved to West Hollywood in October 2011 and still don’t understand why I didn’t move here 10 years ago.
-I love it.
-In my spare time, I write novels, try to stop my dachshund from misbehaving, and read a wide variety of news websites on my iPhone.
-I also should note that I am the only gay man in the world who has never seen the Oscars, not even on TV.
-If you want to know more, email me at Henry@WEHOville.com or call me at (323) 454-7707.
+If you want to know more, email me at Henry@WEHOville.com or call me at (323) 454-7707 or text me at (917) 335-6962 (my mobile).
 I’m eager to hear your thoughts about WEHOville, and especially thankful to any of you who let me know about errors that we news gatherers inevitably make.